Shosta/androSecTest/README.md

  # Android-Static-Security-Audit

-Here is a quick Cheat Sheet to test the security of an Android app.
+Here is a quick Cheat Sheet to test the security of an Android app that AndroSecTest is doing.

+You can have a quick look at how the application is pentesting an Android app on Youtube : https://youtu.be/zzyTFjnwolo

 ## The first part of the Security testing is to :
 1. Get the application from the Store,